pocket-barcelona/bcn-english-speakers/src/content/blog/16-all-the-irish-bars.md

 ![Irish bar atmosphere](../../assets/blog/16-irish-bars/irish-bar.webp)

+## Contents

-## _A guide for lovers of Guinness, jovial pub atmospheres and down-to-earth pub grub!_
+A guide for lovers of Guinness, jovial pub atmospheres and down-to-earth pub grub!

 **We get asked a lot the following questions:**